 South Vancouver Island Community Bat Program

 Habitat Acquisition Trust coordinates the south Vancouver Island Community Bat Program.
 HAT is a regional land trust that works to help people understand and care for nature.
-With Biologist Christian Engelstoft and HAT’s outreach programs, information about the distribution of bats and what species occur in the region is being gathered.
+With Bat Program Coordinator Ronna Woudstra and HAT’s outreach programs, information about the distribution of bats and what species occur in the region is being gathered.
 HAT’s program will assist homeowners to learn how to live with bats, how to create and/or enhance habitat for bats, or how to safely exclude them if necessary.

 What we do

-HAT’s Community Bat Program coordinates the Vancouver Island region for the Annual Bat Count, helps locate and map existing colonies, conducts acoustic monitoring of select sites, collects guano for DNA sampling, and helps home owners install bat boxes or guide them on best practices for excluding bats.
+HAT’s Community Bat Program coordinates the Vancouver Island region for the Annual Bat Count, helps locate and map existing colonies, conducts acoustic monitoring of select sites, collects guano for DNA sampling, sells bat boxes, and consults with homeowners on living with bats or guides them on best practices for excluding bats.

 The Annual Bat Count